Case study: Financial crisis led to a change of engineering direction

 Every graduate dreads losing a dream job offer, but when this happened to Marek as the result of the worst financial crisis since the Great Depression, he pivoted and embraced a new engineering opportunity.

 Marek completed an Engineering Doctorate (EngD) in renewable energy integration, which kickstarted a ‘new’ career.
-He is now a founding member of a rapidly growing technology company and advises the UN on energy storage
+Now Director of energy storage at NEOM, he also advises the UN on energy storage.

 Mini CV